 “I always meet all of the obligations which I accept.
 And I accept no obligations which I will not meet.”

 “I am trustworthy.
 I can be counted on.
 I have accepted winning responsibility for myself –and I always live up to the responsibilities I accept.”

-“I accept the responsibility for living my life in a way which creates y strengths, my happiness, my positive, healthy beliefs, and for my past, my present, and my future.”
+“I accept the responsibility for living my life in a way that creates my strengths, my happiness, my positive healthy beliefs, and for my past, my present, and my future.”

 . . .